- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 In summary, a powerful CPU in the NAS Buffalo TeraStation WS-Q2.0TL/R5 device can improve data transfer speeds, handle concurrent connections effectively, ensure data integrity, reduce RAID rebuild times, and efficiently perform encryption and compression tasks, ultimately minimizing the potential for data loss.

-Although NAS TeraStation WS-Q2.0TL/R5 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TeraStation WS-Q2.0TL/R5 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -